7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 • The solid wood top offers a more dynamic quality of sound than cheaper laminated guitars, plus the tone will improve further as it ages.

-• Ibanez preamp, plus a handy in-built tuner.
+• Ibanez preamp, plus a handy built-in tuner.

 • Excellent upper fret access.